mesa package

 Notes:

-If you want to pickle your model you must not use lambda functions.
-If your model includes a large number of agents, you should only use attribute names for the agent reporter, it will be much faster.
+• If your model includes a large number of agents, it is recommended to use attribute names for the agent reporter, as it will be faster.

 Collect all the data for the given model object.

-add_table_row(table_name, row, ignore_missing=False)[source]
+add_table_row(table_name, row, ignore_missing=False)[source]#

 Add a row dictionary to a specific table.